jerrytaffy/GobuildEx/readme.md

 ## English

-This is a Sublime Text plugin with Golang develop.
-He difference is that, before it will be killed your process.
+This is a sublime text plugin of golang developing.
+The difference between it and the other plugin is it will kill the previous process before compilation run.

 ## 简体中文